- About the contest

 Category 2 – Classic II

-Single classic bear, dressed or undressed with one additional accessory such as a further bear, doll, doll’s pram, another animal, bike, car, chair etc.
+Classical German teddy bear, undressed or dressed with selfmade clothes, with at most one additional item such as a further bear, doll, doll’s pram, another animal, bike, car, chair etc.

 Category 3 – Mini I

 Miniature teddy bear up to 10 centimeters, undressed – at most one additional accessory is admitted such as a bow, ruff, brooch, scarf or sash

 Category 4 – Mini II